 Candidate of Political Sciences, Professor of the Academy of Military Science.
 1990 graduate of the Moscow State Institute for International Relations (MGIMO).
 Former officer of the Soviet/Russian Ministry of Foreign Affairs.
 Dr. Kozyulin worked at Moscow News Review, later was a representative of the Republic State Enterprise "Kazspetsexport" in Russia.
 In 2000-2002 Dr. Kozyulin accomplished the Management of Military and Technical Cooperation Program in the Russian Academy for Foreign Trade and defended a thesis on Military Technical Cooperation as a Mechanism of Regional Stability in Central Asia.
 He maintains close contacts with CIS and foreign export companies.
 His research interests are Arms Trade Treaty, Russia's military and technical cooperation with foreign countries, stability in Central Asia and Afghanistan.
 PIR Center Research Fellow since 1994.
 02/13

-Dr. Vladimir A. Orlov has a PhD in Political Science.
-Dr. Orlov’s expertise is in the area of international security and Russia’s foreign policy.
-He focuses his research on major threats and challenges to international security, primarily, nuclear nonproliferation, including Iranian nuclear program and US-Russian relations.
+Dr. Vladimir A. Orlov is expert in international security and Russia’s foreign policy.
+His research areas include major threats and challenges to international security, primarily, nuclear nonproliferation.

-Dr. Orlov founded PIR Center in 1994 and since then he has been heading the organization’s work in Moscow, Russia, currently as PIR Center’s President.
+Dr. Orlov founded PIR Center in 1994 and has been the organization’s leader since then, currently as PIR Center’s President.
 Since 2006 he also heads the Center's European branch based in Geneva, Centre russe d'etudes politiques.
-Orlov is a member of the PIR Center's Executive Board.
-He is Editor-in-Chief of the Security Index journal since 1994 (until 2007 published under the name Nuclear Control (Yaderny Kontrol)).
-He is a member of the Russian Pugwash Committee under the Presidium of the Russian Academy of Sciences; a member of the Russian National Committee for BRICS Studies Research Council; a member of the Monterey Nonproliferation Strategy Group; a member of the Trialogue Club International which he founded in 1993; a member of the Washington Quarterly Editorial Board; a member of International Nuclear Energy Academy (INEA); a member of the Board on Sustainable Partnership with Russia (SUPR) since 2009; a member of the Council of Foreign and Defense Policy (CFDP).
+Orlov is a member of PIR Center's Executive Board.
+Since 1994,he is Editor-in-Chief of the Security Index journal (until 2007 published under the title Yaderny Kontrol).
+He is a member of the Russian Pugwash Committee under the Presidium of the Russian Academy of Sciences (RAS); a member of the Russian National Committee for BRICS Studies Research Council; a member of the Washington Quarterly Editorial Board; a member of the Trialogue Club International since 1993; a member of the Russian delegation at the NPT Review Conference (2010) and at the sessions of the NPT Preparatory Committee (2012-2014); a member of International Nuclear Energy Academy (INEA); a member of the Russian Council of Foreign and Defense Policy.
+Head of Russian Foreign Ministry's Diplomatic Academy Center for Global Trends and International Organizations since 2014.
+A member of the Expert Council on the Corruption Prevention under the Directorate for Corruption Prevention at the Administration of the President of the Russian Federation since 2014.

-Dr. Orlov is constantly engaged in teaching and educational activities, giving lectures on Russian foreign policy and on nuclear nonproliferation.
-He gives lectures on a regularly basis in Moscow, Geneva, and Bishkek.
-Vladimir Orlov is executive editor and co-author of the Nuclear Nonproliferation textbook in two volumes, second edition of which was released in 2003; the textbook’s third edition is scheduled for release in 2013.
+Dr. Orlov is constantly engaged in teaching and educational activities, giving lectures and expert comments on Russian foreign policy and on nuclear nonproliferation within Russia and abroad.
+He gives lectures in Moscow on a regularly basis, particularly in the Moscow State Institute of International Affairs (MGIMO) of the Russian Foreign Ministry.
+He also teaches in Geneva and Bishkek.
+Vladimir Orlov is executive editor and co-author of the Nuclear Nonproliferation textbook in two volumes (the second edition was released in 2003; the third expanded edition is scheduled for 2014).

-He is the author (or coauthor) of more than a dozen books and monographs and nearly three hundred research papers and articles in the media.
-Recently, articles by Dr. Orlov, in addition to those that have been published in PIR Centter’s Security Index journal, were published in the International Affairs (Mezhdunarodnaya Zhizn) journal, Russia in Global Affairs magazine, the Washington Quarterly magazine, Seguridad Internacional journal, and his columns regularly appear in the Kommersant daily newspaper.
-(04/13)
+He is the author (or coauthor) of more than a dozen books and monographs and nearly three hundred research papers and journalistic articles.
+Recently, articles by Dr. Orlov have been published in Security Index journal, International Affairs (Mezhdunarodnaya Zhizn) journal, Russia in Global Affairs magazine, the Washington Quarterly magazine, the Seguridad Internacional journal.
+His columns and comments regularly appear in the Kommersant daily newspaper.
+(07/14)

 PhD in Political Sciences.
 In 1998 graduate with merit from the Moscow State Institute of International Relations (MGIMO) of the Russian Ministry of Foreign Affairs.
 Holds the title of Associate Professor from the Russian Academy of Sciences and the title of Full Professor of the World Distributed University of the European Informatization Academy.
 In 2003-2006 - Director of International and Public Relations of the All-Russan Public Opinion Research Center.
 In 2006-2007 - Director of Market Research and Public Opinion in The PBN Company.
 Since 2012 - Director of the Bureau for Strategic Communications.
 Author of over 100 publications on conflict management, peacekeeping, arms control, international relations and foreign policy (in Russian and foreign languages).
 Member of the International Institute for Strategic Studies, the International Sociological Association, the All-Russian Public Opinion Research Center Research Council, PIR Center Vice President, Trialogue Club International Chairman.
 06/13